-Students in the MAT program in early childhood education at Elmhurst College are required to successfully complete a total of 69 semester hours.
+Students in the MAT program in early childhood education at Elmhurst University are required to successfully complete a total of 69 semester hours.

 Students specialize in one of three areas: